vincent-queimado/express-prisma-ts-boilerplate/readme.md

   npm install
 ```

-### Step 3 - Configuration of environment variables
+### Step 3 - Configures the main variables of the project

 The command below will copy the template environment variables file needed to initialize the local project.<br />
 After renaming the file, open it and change the desired variables